asduser/angularjs-recipes/README.md

 ```

-Here we can see a special <i>"userDetails"</i> constant, which contains the additional information about our application visitors.
+Here we can see a special *"userDetails"* constant, which contains the additional information about our application visitors.
 To add a new property or modify an existing - just enough to change it in one location, there is no need search for it throughout the whole application.

 A good practive to use constants for the complicated block of logic, repeating methods, codependent components etc.